Russia will not supply gas to Europe for free, Kremlin says

 "We are not going to supply gas for free, this is clear," Kremlin spokesman Dmitry Peskov told a conference call.
 "In our situation, this is hardly possible and appropriate to engage in charity (with European customers)."

-On Friday, the United States said it will work to supply 15 billion cubic metres of liquefied natural gas (LNG) to the European Union this year.
+On Friday, the United States said it will work to supply 15 bcm of liquefied natural gas (LNG) to the European Union this year.

 U.S. LNG plants are producing at full capacity and analysts say most of any additional U.S. gas sent to Europe would have to come from exports that would have gone elsewhere.